wttech/CQ-Actions/README.md

 ### Reverse-replication

 This is the classic approach, where messages are serialized into pages and the standard reverse-replication mechanism transfers them to the author.
-The author instance connects to the publish every 30 seconds to check if there is some user-generated content to reverse-replicated, so it may take a while before the `ActionReceiver` gets its message.
+The author instance connects to the publish every 30 seconds to check if there is some user-generated content to be reverse-replicated, so it may take a while before the `ActionReceiver` gets its message.

 * compatible with: CQ 5.6.1 and AEM 6.
 * bundle to use: `com.cognifide.cq.actions.msg.replication`.